By using this site, you agree to the Privacy Policy and Terms of Use.

 Why Copper Supplementation Cannot Overcome the Effect

-The FDA has recognized this mechanism’s potency, approving zinc supplementation as a treatment for Wilson’s disease, a condition characterized by toxic copper accumulation.
+According to the original source, the FDA has recognized this mechanism’s potency, approving zinc supplementation as a treatment for Wilson’s disease, a condition characterized by toxic copper accumulation.
 This therapeutic application demonstrates the power of zinc-induced copper depletion when used intentionally.

 Clinical Implications for Supplement Users